 Osho Zen Tarot (1995)

 Most depictions of the Judgment card borrow symbols and imagery from the concept of the last judgment that can be found in the Christian bible and other faiths, where the dead rise up from the ground to be judged before a final reckoning, the last stand between good and evil, or a final moment before the final journey leading to paradise or enlightenment.

 While other silhouettes can be seen in the background, the foreground characters seem to be a traditional family (a woman, a man, and a child) rising from their grave to the wake-up call of a celestial angel blowing a trumpet from the clouds.
 In the more detailed tarot decks, the expression that can be read on the faces of the newly risen is usually one of bliss, wonder, and adoration.

-Nevertheless, where Death focused on that transition and the importance of transition and evolution, here the finality and focus should definitely remain on the end of the current cycle.
+Nevertheless, where Death focused on that transition and the importance of transition and evolution, here the finality and focus should definitely remain at the end of the current cycle.
 If reaching a positive outcome, it can mean an extremely intense feeling of satisfaction and achievement.

 This card should also be seen as one last, final chance to change something to the current situation if it seems bound to fail or crash.
-The rest of reading can provide essential clues and messages helping the Querent sort out the situation before it is too late.
+The rest of the reading can provide essential clues and messages helping the Querent sort out the situation before it is too late.

-The judgment major arcana can be the bearer of bad news when reversed, a sign of weakness that will be nearly impossible to overcome.
+The Judgment major arcana can be the bearer of bad news when reversed, a sign of weakness that will be nearly impossible to overcome.
 If combined with other negative cards, it can lend them a sense of finality and inevitability that is never a good sign.
-Combined with the death major arcana, these two cards usually provide a rather grim warning about a serious accident, illness, or even death in the near future for someone related to the topic of the reading.
+Combined with the Death major arcana, these two cards usually provide a rather grim warning about a serious accident, illness, or even death in the near future for someone related to the topic of the reading.